vuejs/v2.vuejs.org/source/guide/index.md

 ### Components

 In Vue.js, a component is simply a ViewModel constructor registered with an ID using `Vue.component(ID, constructor)`.
-By having an associated ID, they can be declaratively reused in other ViewModel's templates with the `v-component` directive.
-By breaking an application into smaller components, the result is a highly decoupled and composable codebase.
+By having an associated ID, they can be nested in other ViewModel's templates with the `v-component` directive.
+This simple mechanism enables declarative reuse and composition of ViewModels in a fashion similar to [Web Components](http://www.w3.org/TR/components-intro/), without the need for latest browsers or heavy polyfills.
+By breaking an application into smaller components, the result is a highly decoupled and maintainable codebase.
 For more details, see [Composing ViewModels](/guide/composition.html).

 ## A Quick Example